caitlinw29/README-generator/generated_README.md

 ## Contributions

-a
+s

 ## Testing

-d
+s

 ## License

-Boost
+This application is covered under Apache

 ## Questions

-Contact me with any questions at  or through github at
+Contact me with any questions at id or through github at github.com/caitlinw29